Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Evaluation Result

-\textbf{Knowledge Indexing via Graph Anchoring.} Figure~\ref{fig:entity} illustrates the indexing mechanism, which computes attention weights over anchored entities mentioned in the retrieved documents.
+\textbf{Knowledge Anchoring via In-Context Indexing.} Figure~\ref{fig:mixed} shows the QA perplexity under incremental passage accumulation and illustrates the indexing mechanism, which computes attention weights over anchored keywords mentioned in the retrieved documents.

-In Figure~\ref{fig:attention_ppl}, we present the attention distribution over these graph-indexed entities mentioned in the retrieved documents across all retrieval steps.
-The index-related attention consistently increases as we utilize the graph constructed through successive retrieval iterations, indicating that the evolving graph progressively anchors key information from the retrieved documents at each step, forming part of the graph-based index maintained by \method{}.
-Meanwhile, the perplexity of ground-truth answer generation steadily decreases, suggesting that the evolving graph index indeed helps LLMs leverage the retrieved documents more effectively for question answering.
-As shown in Figure~\ref{fig:stepwise_lighting}, we further examine the attention weights of the graph-anchored entities that are newly extracted from documents at different retrieval steps.
-The peak intensity along the diagonal indicates that, at each retrieval step, the newly graph-anchored entities receive substantially higher attention once the graph constructed at the corresponding retrieval iteration is incorporated.
-This observation suggests that the graph functions as a step-by-step indexing intermediate, effectively modulating the attention distribution of LLMs to facilitate more accurate knowledge interpretation and utilization.
+As shown in Figure~\ref{fig:ppl}, the perplexity of ground-truth answer generation steadily decreases, suggesting that the evolving index indeed helps LLMs leverage the retrieved documents more effectively for question answering.
+Moreover, as shown in Figure~\ref{fig:stepwise_lighting}, we further examine the attention weights of the index-anchored keywords that are newly extracted from documents at different retrieval steps.
+The peak intensity along the diagonal indicates that, at each retrieval step, the newly index-anchored keywords receive substantially higher attention once the index constructed at the corresponding retrieval iteration is incorporated.
+This observation suggests that the step-by-step indexing effectively modulates the attention distribution of LLMs to facilitate more accurate knowledge interpretation and utilization.